tedchen0001/OSCP-Notes/Windows/Privilege/README.md

 [FullPowers](https://github.com/itm4n/FullPowers)

-Restoring the default privileges for a `service account`, including `SeAssignPrimaryToken` and `SeImpersonate`, allows you to utilize the 'Potato' program.
+Restoring the default privileges for a `service account`, including `SeAssignPrimaryToken` and `SeImpersonate`, allows you to utilize the `Potato` program.

 #### Tools